 Following is my personal or team member’s positive experience with AfterShokz Aeropex headphones:

-- First of all, these have a tight-fitting for average head sizes.
+- First of all, these have a tight-fitting average head size.
 So, these can accommodate the majority of the consumers.

-- According to my experience, these are very comfortable even though they fit tightly and do not move around even with the heavy wind blowing.
+- These are very comfortable even though they fit tightly and do not move around even with the heavy wind blowing.

 - These have a decent battery backup of about 8 hours.
-So, there should be no problem even with a long bicycle rally.
+So, everything should be fine, even with a long bicycle rally.